aws/aws-sdk-java/CONTRIBUTING.md

 that other concerns like source and binary compatibility will also play a deciding factor.

-Feature requests are labeled with [Feature Request][label-feature-request].
+Feature requests are labeled with [feature-request][label-feature-request].

 ### Submitting a Feature Request
 Open an [issue][issues] with the following: